Skip to main content

 Do I need auto liability insurance?

 Absolutely yes, and not just because auto liability coverage is required in nearly every state.
-There can be sever and devastating financial consequences of you are not adequately protected when you are adjudicated to be liable for another person’s injury or property damages.
+There can be severe and devastating financial consequences if you are not adequately protected when you are adjudicated to be liable for another person’s injury or property damages.
 You should not rely on a sense that you don’t have much, so the other party won’t pursue you for recovery.
-Sure, you are legally bound to purchase liability insurance if you intend to drive a car, but you also owe yourself the peace of mind that you have insulation from the worst case scenario.
+Sure, you are legally bound to purchase liability insurance if you intend to drive a car, but you also owe yourself the peace of mind that you have insulation from the worst-case scenario.

 How much auto liability insurance do I need?